HYLO EYE CARE®: all ingredients at a glance

 If unintended effects and accompanying symptoms occur when using medicine or a medical products, these are referred to as side effects or adverse drug reactions.
 With most products, side effects cannot be totally excluded, particularly because of intolerance to one of the ingredients.
 Side effects are, however, very rare when using eye drops and eye ointments from the HYLO EYE CARE® range.

 Eye irritation can have different causes.
 Environmental impacts like wind, dust, air-conditioning units, direct sunlight and extended activities such as working at a monitor or driving a car can all lead to burning and itchy eyes.
 These are often accompanied by a sensation of dryness or of having a foreign body in the eye.
-The eye ointments PARIN-POS® and VitA-POS® protect the surface of the eye and improve the tear film.
+The eye ointment PARIN POS® protects the surface of the eye and improves the tear film.
 The feeling of burning, itchy or irritated eyes is thus relieved and the eyelids can easily slide over the cornea and conjunctiva.

 What are possible causes for dry eyes?

 The causes of dry eyes and a lack of lacrimal fluid can be very varied.
 Alongside dry air or draughts, wearing contact lenses, working in front of a monitor or taking medication (for example the contraceptive pill or beta blockers for high blood pressure), the menopause or increasing age, for example, could also have a role to play.